 So far, more than 50 pledging organisations have shown their commitment.
 Moreover, national coalitions have already been launched in Bulgaria, Greece, Malta, Latvia, Lithuania, Romania and Poland; other relevant initiatives are underway in more than 10 countries.

 Efforts will continue to be enhanced so that additional trainings, internships and jobs can be counted in hundreds of thousands instead of thousands making the Coalition sustainable.
-As such, the Commission continues to seek commitments from CEOs and political leaders to pledge substantial support for the Coalition, widening the membership to additional ICT and ICT-using companies.
-The Coalition aims also to reach out more companies’ HR managers and public, as well as private employment services.
+As such, the Commission continues to seek commitments from CEOs and political leaders to pledge support for the Grand Coalition, widening the membership to additional ICT and ICT-using companies.
+The Grand Coalition aims also to reach out more companies’ HR managers and public, as well as private employment services.